acquiredsecurity/forensic-timeliner/README.md

   - output data into a unified timeline

 - Automatic CSV discovery from triage directories (all configurable) with YAML
+    - Yaml files already use default namings for tools with default output
+    - For tools like Hayabusa where you can set the file output name you should name the file some variaition of Hayabusa.csv and put it in a folder named Hayabusa
-  -   simply provide the base directory of where the triage output lives and the tool will attempt to discover the csv files based on
+    - Simply provide the base directory of where the triage output lives and the tool will attempt to discover the csv files based on
     - File Name
     - Folder Name
     - File Headers
- Addiitonal filtering for MFT and Windows Event Logs.
+    - For Event Logs Channel\Provider Filters
+    - For MFT File Extension and Path Filters

 - Timeline enrichment with with keyword tagging for use with Timeline Explorer.
 Automatically create a TLE session file based on keyword searching for CSV output.